 Drinks Served: Popular Mixed Drink Names and Ingredients

 Popular mixed drinks, including alcoholic mixed drink options, each have unique names and ingredients, making ordering and serving them an intricate process.
 A cocktail is a combination of liquor mixed with soda or juice, typically shaken prior to serving and enjoyed in various types of glassware, including beer mugs.
 Some popular mixed drinks, such as a mojito, contain fruit juice as a key ingredient, which adds a refreshing twist to the beverage.

 Chasers are another essential component of mixed drinks, often served alongside shots of liquor like tequila.
-A chaser can be a non-alcoholic beverage or a complementary flavor, such as pickle juice, that is consumed immediately after the shot to enhance the overall experience.
+A chaser can be a non-alcoholic beverage or a complementary flavour, such as pickle juice, that is consumed immediately after the shot to enhance the overall experience.
 By identifying and recommending the appropriate chasers, bartenders can help patrons enjoy their drinks to the fullest.